 There are many opportunities for Southwestern alumni to “give back” in meaningful ways.
 Depending on your availability, the volunteer roles listed below can range in time and level of commitment.
-The staff in the Office of University Relations - Alumni and Parents can assist you with identifying what opportunities are of interest to you.
+The staff in the Office of Alumni and Parent Relations can assist you with identifying what opportunities are of interest to you.
 Click here to volunteer!

 Becoming a Southwestern University Recruitment Volunteer (S.U.R.V.) can involve representing Southwestern at a local college fair, participating in Operation: Pen and Paper (a letter writing campaign to prospective students and their families), and/or serving as the S.U.R.V.
 Liaison within your local association.
 This level of commitment varies upon what interests you most.